tikoly-com/hugoplate/content/english/_index.md

 # Banner
 banner:
   title: "Story-telling with Sustainable Tech Builders"
-  content: "Tikoly is the marketing agency enabling sustainable tech industrial leader, such as those from China, to tell their stories on-the-ground"
+  content: "Tikoly is the official DuoNB agency enabling sustainable tech industrial leader, such as those from China, to tell their stories on-the-ground"
   image: "/images/banner.png"
   button:
     enable: true